 Traceability and transparency from farm to fashion house

 In addition to certification, traceability in the production chain is increasingly important.
-Saga Furs has created a pelt traceability program that enables manufacturers to trace the origin of each pelt lot down to individual farms.
+In 2010, Saga Furs created a pelt traceability programme that enables manufacturers to trace the origin of each pelt lot down to individual farms.

-The Saga Furs Traceability System (STS) is an integral tool in Saga Furs commitment to transparency and traceability.
-The Saga traceability program also discloses the proportion of certified farms in the company’s offering; dates of farm certification; and countries of origin.
+The Saga Furs Traceability System is an integral tool in Saga Furs’ commitment to transparency and traceability.
+The Saga traceability programme also discloses the proportion of certified farms in the company’s offering; dates of farm certification; and countries of origin.

 Traceable and ethical fur

-Saga Furs’ continued commitment to sustainably and ethically sourced fur is what sets us apart from our competitors.
+Saga Furs’ continued commitment to sustainably and ethically sourced fur is what sets us apart.
 Transparency in the value chain is increasingly important for the international fashion industry.
 International fashion houses using fur sourced from Saga Furs have all the precise documentation they need to inform customers on fur origins and the responsible production methods of the company’s farmer suppliers.
 Demand for this documentation in turn compels producers towards even better quality and more sustainable production methods.
-Through its operating policy and code of conduct, Saga Furs development positively influences its supply-chain, for example, by refraining from selling pelts that have not been produced, at a minimum, according to the conditions stated in the revised recommendations of the Council of Europe or other national regulations.

 Traceability is another sustainability and ethical issue where Saga Furs leads the industry.
-Over the past years, we’ve been developing RFID tracing technology that would allow consumers at the point of purchase to scan and trace fur back through the entire supply chain.
+In 2021, we have brought to the market Saga Trac RFID tracing technology that allows consumers at the point of purchase to scan and trace fur back through the entire supply chain.
 Full traceability is important for quality assurance and a logical next step in customer transparency from farm to fashion house.